 This Hi hat stand is very much impressive.
 Not only regarding its price but also its features.
+It is among the best budget hi hat cymbals.
 It delivers all aspects you’d expect to find in a hi hat stand except for one.
 While most drummers like a two-legged stand, the Gibraltar 5707 has three legs.

 Talking about its operation, the Gibraltar 5707 delivers a smooth performance.
 It includes a top-notch direct lever pull.
 Alongside its Gibraltar designed Liquid Drive, it enhances its responsive feel.

 Moreover, it provides accurate response and excellent control to the different dynamics of your feet.
 Other than its sturdy nature, it also offers unique pedal action.